ediboc/EA-test/README.md

 #### EA-test-database.sql: sqlite database
-Here we export to tables CompCsvClusters.csv as players (primary key ID) and CompleteJSONDataset (primary key ID_ctlg) as country_languages.
+Here we import the tables CompCsvClusters.csv as players (primary key ID) and CompleteJSONDataset (primary key ID_ctlg) as country_languages.

-The data observation can be store in a row, the tables have primary key and do not have sub documents, then we can choose a structured database.
+It was chosen a structured database because the data observation can be store in a row, the tables have primary key and do not have sub documents.

 ## Objective 2:Build a Data Visualization of the data FIFA game by country and languages.
 Clustering to help us for take the best decisions for Localization.

-It is important to highlight that there is a big difference in the number of observations between countries or languages, so it is decided to clustering with the best 20 players from each country or language.
+It is important to highlight that there is a big difference in the number of observations between countries or languages, so it is decided to clustering with the top 20 players from each country or language.

 #### Notebook: 2-1Cluster_countries.ipynb
 Clustering by country and top 20 players